James Webb Space Telescope: Infrared astronomy

 Infrared observations can see objects hidden in visible light, such as the HUDF-JD2 shown here.

 Atmospheric windows in the infrared: Much of this type of light is blocked when viewed from the Earth's surface.
 It would be like looking at a rainbow but only seeing one color.

 Webb is the formal successor to the Hubble Space Telescope (HST), and since its primary emphasis is on infrared astronomy, it is also a successor to the Spitzer Space Telescope.
-Webb will far surpass both those telescopes, being able to see many more and much older stars and galaxies.
+Webb will far surpass both those telescopes, enabling it to see many more, and much older, stars and galaxies.
 Observing in the infrared spectrum is a key technique for achieving this, because of cosmological redshift, and because it better penetrates obscuring dust and gas.
 This allows observation of dimmer, cooler objects.
-Since water vapor and carbon dioxide in the Earth's atmosphere strongly absorbs most infrared, ground-based infrared astronomy is limited to narrow wavelength ranges where the atmosphere absorbs less strongly.
-Additionally, the atmosphere itself radiates in the infrared spectrum, often overwhelming light from the object being observed.
+Since water vapor and carbon dioxide in Earth's atmosphere strongly absorb most infrared radiation, ground-based infrared astronomy is limited to narrow wavelength ranges where the atmosphere absorbs less strongly.
+Additionally, the atmosphere itself radiates in the infrared, often overwhelming the light from the observed object.
 This makes a space telescope preferable for infrared observation.

 The more distant an object is, the younger it appears; its light has taken longer to reach human observers.
-Because the universe is expanding, as the light travels it becomes red-shifted, and objects at extreme distances are therefore easier to see if viewed in the infrared.
+Because the universe is expanding, as light travels, it becomes redshifted, and objects at great distances are therefore easier to see in the infrared.
 Webb's infrared capabilities are expected to let it see back in time to the first galaxies forming just a few hundred million years after the Big Bang.

 Infrared radiation can pass more freely through regions of cosmic dust that scatter visible light.
 Observations in infrared allow the study of objects and regions of space which would be obscured by gas and dust in the visible spectrum, such as the molecular clouds where stars are born, the circumstellar disks that give rise to planets, and the cores of active galaxies.

-Relatively cool objects (temperatures less than several thousand degrees) emit their radiation primarily in the infrared, as described by Planck's law.
+Relatively calm objects (temperatures less than several thousand degrees) emit their radiation primarily in the infrared, as described by Planck's law.
 As a result, most objects that are cooler than stars are better studied in the infrared.
 This includes the clouds of the interstellar medium, brown dwarfs, planets both in our own and other solar systems, comets, and Kuiper belt objects that will be observed with the Mid-Infrared Instrument (MIRI).

 Some of the missions in infrared astronomy that impacted Webb development were Spitzer and the Wilkinson Microwave Anisotropy Probe (WMAP).
 Spitzer showed the importance of mid-infrared, which is helpful for tasks such as observing dust disks around stars.
 Also, the WMAP probe showed the universe was "lit up" at redshift 17, further underscoring the importance of the mid-infrared.
 Both these missions were launched in the early 2000s, in time to influence Webb development.